WORRALS CARRIES ON

 Although this was in fact the third Worrals book published (in time), it contains the second Worrals story.
 This is because the story in Worrals Carries On first appeared as a serialisation in the Girl's Own Paper between October 1941 and September 1942.
 The second Worrals book published in September 1942, Worrals Flies Again, contained a story that had been serialised in Girl's Own Paper between October 1942 and December 1943 and from the content, it is clear that it was written after Worrals Carries On.

-The original first edition dust jacket showing the original book price of 4/6.
+The original 1942 FIRST edition dust jacket – showing the original book price of 4/6.
 This book is 24 mm thick.
 Note the correct writing on the rear cover headed “Worrals Carries On”

-The 1948 edition dust jacket showing the original book price of 6 shillings – note how the cover illustration continues onto the spine.
+The 1948 THIRD edition dust jacket – showing the original book price of 6 shillings – note how the cover illustration continues onto the spine.

 WORRALS CARRIES ON